 3.3 Proof of Identity and Proceeds of Crime Act

-3.3.1 It may be necessary for us to satisfactorily indentify the Seller, Buyer and any other person who proposes to pay funds into our bank account.
-If requested by us, such persons are required to provide to us evidence to verify both identity and the source and flow of any funds which will provided for the purpose of funding transactions or arrangements.
+3.3.1 We are required to satisfactorily identify the Sellers, Bidders and Buyers, and any other person who proposes to pay funds into our bank account.
+Such persons are required to provide to us evidence to verify both identity and the source and flow of any funds which will provided for the purpose of funding transactions or arrangements.
 We may keep records of the evidence of identity for at least five years.

 3.3.3 If funds are sent to our bank in circumstances where we are not satisfied with the evidence in respect of identity or source of funds, we may not be able to utilise or return funds if we are suspicious of the circumstances in which they were sent.